20 Ways to Help a Loved One with Breast CancerBreast Cancer Survivor Gifts

 9 Service-Based Ways to Help

-Plan an Experience Together
+1. An Experience Together

 A physical item won’t provide the same quality time and memories that planning a special experience together does.
 Think about what your loved one really enjoys doing – or something you’ve enjoyed doing together in the past.
 Is there a restaurant in town that’s a particular favorite?
 A city nearby that makes for a great weekend trip?
 A comedy show coming up they’d probably love?